keystonejs/keystone-classic/docs/configuration.md

   }
 });
 ```

-`session store options` Object
-: This option allows you to override the default session store configuration, and is passed to the session store package.
+`session store options` | `Object` | This option allows you to override the default session store configuration, and is passed to the session store package.
 It is required when using the `connect-mongostore` store.
 **Example for connect-mongostore**
 ```
 "sessionStore": {
   "db": {